iAmNathanJ/nj.codes/content/blog/arrays-methods/index.md

 myArray.includes(1); // => true
 ```

-Note: this uses the SameValueZero [comparison](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness), so it's great for finding prmitives values, but be aware of that objects will always be matched by reference.
+Note: this uses the SameValueZero [comparison](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness), so it's great for finding primitive values in an array, but be aware that objects will always be compared by reference.

 From MDN:
 > For any non-primitive objects x and y which have the same structure but are distinct objects themselves, all of the above forms will evaluate to false.